evolvedbinary/hsg-project-wiki/Preparing-volumes-for-digitization.md

 mogrify -format png -density 72 "*.tif"; mogrify -resize '600x800' "*.png"
 ```

-Now upload each volumes' images into the `static.history.state.gov` bucket in the `frus` directory, e.g., `frus/frus1969-76v01/figure_0637.tif` and `frus/frus1969-76v01/figure_0637.png`.
+Now upload each volumes' images into the `static.history.state.gov.v2` bucket in the `frus` directory, e.g., `frus/frus1969-76v01/figure_0637.tif` and `frus/frus1969-76v01/figure_0637.png`.

 ## Convert all page image TIFFs to PNGs

 We also prepare page images as screen resolution PNGs.
-Check the `static.history.state.gov` bucket in the `frus` directory to see if the TIFF and PNG files are already in the volume's `tiff` and `medium` folders, respectively.
+Check the `static.history.state.gov.v2` bucket in the `frus` directory to see if the TIFF and PNG files are already in the volume's `tiff` and `medium` folders, respectively.
 If the TIFF and PNG files haven't been uploaded, here's how:

 - Download the TIFFs for the volumes you're working on
 - Open Terminal.app, create a folder on your desktop called `frus-images`, and cd into it: